Applying for a student visa overseas

 What documents will I need as part of my application?

-For further information on the documents that you will need to prepare for your Tier 4 application please visit our documents page.
+For further information on the documents that you will need to prepare for your Student Visa application please visit our documents page.

 Will I have to attend an interview?